QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s2.discovery/techniques/code_analysis.md

 // list every element with a href document.querySelectorAll('*[href]')
 ```

-As this process is done by search engines, websites may have a file `/sitemap.xml` with every page of their website, but there is no guaranty that all pages were added inside.
 </div><div>

+As this process is done by search engines, websites may have a file `sitemap.xml` with every page of their website, but there is no guaranty that all pages were added inside.

+👉 Common URL if present: `https://example.com/sitemap.xml`

-There is also a file `/robots.txt` with the pages that robots should not crawl, with may indicate vulnerable/sensitive pages.
+There is also a file `robots.txt` with the pages that robots should not crawl/index, with may indicate vulnerable/sensitive pages.

-**Both files may not exist**: `https://example.com/robots.txt` not found.
+👉 Common URL if present: `https://example.com/robots.txt`
 </div></div>

 <hr class="sep-both">